Home not so sweet in NFL this season despite return of fans - KTVZ

 AP Pro Football Writer

-The fans are back, the crowds are loud, but home-field advantage still isn’t a factor early this NFL season.
+The fans are back and the crowds are loud, but home-field advantage still isn’t a factor early in this NFL season.
 Road teams have won 33 of the 64 games over the first four weeks.
-That extends a trend that began in 2019 and continued through the pandemic-impacted 2020 season when games were played with few, if any, fans.
+That extends a trend that began in 2019 and continued through the pandemic-impacted 2020 season when games were played in front of few, if any, fans.
 The .484 winning percentage for home teams is the sixth-worst since the merger through four weeks of game action.
-This is the third straight season that home teams failed to have a winning record through four weeks, something that hadn’t happened before that since 1983.
+This is the third straight season that home teams failed to have a winning record through four weeks.
+That’s something that hadn’t happened before that since 1983.

 Comments